 CPCC Library logo

 Any sort of research assignment will require the analysis of primary, secondary, and tertiary resources in relation to your thesis or research topic.
-This section of the guide will define the three main types of resources with examples, and includes links to citation tutorials.
+This section of the guide will define the three main types of resources with examples and links to citation tutorials.

 • Artifacts (e.g. coins, tools, clothing, all from the time of study)